 Geophytes are grown in the ground in my garden, in raised beds built just for them that are not watered in summer, and in containers on benches in a structure that is covered on the top and open on the sides to limit the direct rain that some of the bulbs that are from drier areas would get in my wetter environment.
 They are also grown in containers on uncovered benches, in my greenhouse, and wherever else I can find for them to be.
 Most of the bulbs I grow are from Mediterranean climates and are therefore dormant in summer.
 I grow a lot of native bulbs from California and a lot of bulbs from South Africa and thanks to many seed exchanges and swapping from friends a lot of other things as well.

 My husband, Bob Rutemoeller, and I have added many pictures to the wiki of bulbs I grow and ones we have seen in the wild.
 For more than ten years I served as an administrator for the pbs list and was a founding and ongoing administrator for the pbs wiki.
 I'm an active volunteer in my community, and enjoy hiking locally and seeing plants in the wild.
-Here is an old picture of my husband and me hiking in the Lake District, England, in 2004 with Hyacinthoides non-scripta in the background.

 I can be reached at msittner at mcn.org.